timthedev07/my-website/posts/programming/pentagonal-nums.md

 ---
-title: "Project Euler #44: Pentagon numbers"
+title: "Project Euler #44: Pentagonal Numbers"
-description: My solution to problem 44 of project euler in Python and C++
+description: My solution to problem 44 of Project Euler in Python and C++
 date: 2022-07-08
 keywords:
   - Python